fxtentacle/gocoder-bomberland-dataset/README.md

   because it'll be reached by the endgame fire last
 * Collect whatever pick-up you can, as long as the score for its path is positive
 * When you need to retreat, block the enemy from following by placing a bomb

+#### runaway
+* If there is no path to the center, clear one
+* Run away from enemies and their bombs
+* Penalize walking into small areas with only one exit, to avoid getting locked in
+* Collect whatever pick-up you can, as long as it's safe to reach

+#### predator
+* Promote running towards enemies and bumping into them
+* Try to restrict the enemy's movement as much as possible
+* If an enemy is locked in, place bombs to kill them
+* Collect whatever pick-up you can, as long as the score for its path is positive
+* When you need to retreat, block the enemy from following by placing a bomb

 For simplicity, this agent is completely stateless, which means it might start to run towards a pickup